throughputer/estimator_lib/EstimatorAPI.md

 ## Introduction

-The ThroughPuter Estimator is a hardware-accelerated machine-learning microservice capable of making classifications etc. predictions in a changing environment in real time.
+The ThroughPuter Estimator is a hardware-accelerated machine-learning microservice capable of making classifications, predictions, etc. in a changing environment in real time.
 It is sent a stream of feature vectors characterizing known objects or events and learns to classify (or predict properties for) unknown ones.

 This document specifies the interfaces provided to the ThroughPuter Estimator microservice in various forms:
   - as a WebSocket-based microservice